Boschius’s Ars Symbolica, Chessboards and Pawns

 The mind has a place.

 “Dedicated exclusively to the cultivation of the mind and intellect.
 A Latrunculorum, or chess pieces, board.
-But the same, for which both the eagle and this chessboard were national symbols.” – Jakob Bosch aka Boschius, Symbolographia sive de arte symbolica, 1702, class 3, emblem CCCLXXIV 374.
+To the same, for whom both the Eagle and this tiled panel were a family emblem/symbol.” – Jakob Bosch aka Boschius, Symbolographia sive de arte symbolica, 1702, class 3, emblem CCCLXXIV 374.

 Omnes eodem cogimur